Douminajk/Douminajk/README.md

 - 👋 Hi, I’m @Douminajk
 - 👀 I’m interested in bodybuilding, videogames and ofc coding
-- 🌱 I’m currently learning Python, Java
+- 🌱 I’m currently learning Python, Java, c#
 - 💞️ I’m looking to collaborate on ----
 - 📫 How to reach me: email - paryzdo20@sps-prosek.cz